vocdoni/docs/docs/architecture/smart-contracts/process.md

 # Process Contract

 A process is the building block around which governance is made in Vocdoni.
-Simmilarly to an OS, think of the process contract like a Kernel that receives syscall's to spawn a new governance process.
+Simmilarly to an Operating System, think of the Processes contract like a Kernel that receives syscall's to spawn a new governance process.

-Governance processes span across three diferent components: the Ethereum smart contract, IPFS distributing [their metadata](/architecture/data-schemes/process?id=process-metadata) and the [Vochain](/architecture/services/vochain).
-Processes are declared on the smart contract, which only stores critical information for integrity.
+Governance processes span across three diferent components: the Ethereum smart contract, IPFS to ditribute [the vote metadata](/architecture/data-schemes/process?id=process-metadata) and the [Vochain](/architecture/services/vochain).

 Processes follow a declarative fashion.
 The expected behavior is declared on the smart contract for integrity and the the Layer 2 blockchain (called [Vochain](/architecture/services/vochain)) reacts according to the current settings.

-The instance of the Voting process contract instance is resolved from `processes.vocdoni.eth` on the ENS registry.
+The instance of the Voting process contract is resolved from `processes.vocdoni.eth` on the ENS registry.

 - [Contract structs](#contract-structs)
 - [Process ID](#process-id)